incubyte/incubyte.github.io/content/blog/why-code-coverage-should-not-be-your-measure-of-reliability/index.md

 ```
 Do you see the problem here?
 Even though our code coverage is 100%, our tests are rubbish!

-What happens when some one sends `"hero"` and the function returns `"HERO"`!
+What happens when someone sends `"hero"` and the function returns `"HERO"`!

-**The higher percentage of coverage does not mean coverage of most scenario**.
-It just means that all the lines where executed!
+**The higher percentage of coverage does not mean coverage of most scenarios**.
+It just means that all the lines were executed!

-## Problem 2 - When you focus on measure, people stop focusing on quality
+## Problem 2 - When you focus on a measure, people stop focusing on quality
-Let's assume that you have established a rule in automated pipeline (If you don't have automated pipeline then stop reading further, leave everything, and setup automation) that coverage should be minimum 80%.
+Let's assume that you have established a rule in the automated pipeline (If you don't have an automated pipeline then stop reading further, leave everything, and setup automation) that coverage should be minimum 80%.

-Some developer didn't bother to write test and build is failing.
+Some developer didn't bother to write tests and the build is failing.
 He would do something which any lazy and clever developer would do; that is, either add unnecessary code or add unnecessary tests.

 Example of how un necessary code can increase code coverage
 ```java